Skip to content

 {

-"snapshot_taken_at": "2026-04-09T17:00:00+00:00",
+"snapshot_taken_at": "2026-04-09T17:00:00+00:00"

 }

 To explore the imported data, use query_data with SQL — Google Sheet snapshots are queryable alongside uploaded Parquet files.
 Each tab is exposed as a DuckDB table named {source_name}_{tab_name} (non-alphanumeric characters in the tab name are replaced with underscores).
-For example, if your data source is named revenue-model and the tab is Q1 Sales, the table name is revenue_model_Q1_Sales.
+For example, source revenue_model_actuals, tab Q1 Sales → table revenue_model_actuals_Q1_Sales.

 SELECT product_line, SUM(revenue) AS total

-FROM revenue_model_Sales
+FROM revenue_model_actuals_Sales

 GROUP BY product_line